NimbleStorage/nimble-puppet/README.md

 * Edit `<fqdn-agent-machine>.yaml` template to a node specific script as below.

-change the section accordingly in template.
+change the section accordingly in a template.

 > `agent`

 ```
 <hostname>:
     - nimblestorage::create
-#    - nimblestorage::cleanup
 ```

 _Note_ :- Above configuration covers below resource configs, add or remove classes according to requirements.(optional)